monyarm/NovelVM/README.md

 Sierra games using the AGI engine add the following non-standard keywords:

-    originalsaveload   bool     If true, the original save/load screens are used instead of the enhanced ScummVM ones altamigapalette    bool     Use an alternative palette, common for all Amiga games.
+    originalsaveload   bool     If true, the original save/load screens are used instead of the enhanced NovelVM ones altamigapalette    bool     Use an alternative palette, common for all Amiga games.
 This was the old behavior mousesupport       bool     Enables mouse support.
 Allows to use mouse